benweissmann/dbsc-proxy/README.md

 `Dbsc-Proxy-Public-Key` header within sessions that previously did have that header (which could indicate a downgrade attack, or an attacker who stole the long-lived session cookie during authentication).

+By default, DBSC does not change the `X-Forwarded-*` or `Host` headers of incoming requests.
+You can use the `DBSC_PROXY_SET_X_FORWARDED` and `DBSC_PROXY_REWRITE_HOST` environment variables to adjust the behavior.
+The recommended topology for DBSC Proxy is to run it right next to your application server -- so behind whatever load-balancer or reverse-proxy is handling TLS termination, right next to your application (for example, you might run it on each of your application servers, or as a sidecar in a Kubernetes pod).
+So by default, we do not adjust any headers since we assume we're behind a TLS terminaton layer and the headers have already been set to match what the application expects to receive.

 ## Technical Design